JohnnyMa/react-table-sample/README.md

 [![Deploy to GH Pages](https://github.com/JohnnyMa/react-table-sample/actions/workflows/main.yml/badge.svg)](https://github.com/JohnnyMa/react-table-sample/actions/workflows/main.yml)

 There're limited features in this table component for now. 🌱
-1. Fixed the table header and can specify to sort by the value of a column in positive or reverse order (front-end sorting is enough).
+1. Fixed the table header and can specify to sort by the value of a column in positive or reverse order.

 2. Support specifying left n columns or right n columns to be fixed when scrolling horizontally.